DHL temporarily suspends Chinese import shipments to India

 United Parcel Service and Amazon India did not immediately respond to requests for comment regarding possible shipment delays.

-(Reporting by Maria Ponnezhath in Bengaluru; Editing by Sriraj Kalluvila, Bernard Orr)
+(Reporting by Maria Ponnezhath in Bengaluru, additional reporting by Ismail Shakil; Editing by Sriraj Kalluvila, Bernard Orr and Rashmi Aich)

 ((Maria.Ponnezhath@thomsonreuters.com; +91 8061822749;))